RumbleballTheReal/OpenMesh/README.md

-Modified version of OpenMesh that has support for Coordinate System type (left/right handed) -This is currently true for Tri-Face normals, Poly-Faces are not supported yet -Not sure what else needs Coordinate System support CoordinateSystem kann be set via the Traits (see DefaultTraits)
+Modified version of OpenMesh that has support for Coordinate System type (left/right handed)
+- This is currently true for Tri-Face normals, Poly-Faces are not supported yet
+- Not sure what else needs Coordinate System support

+CoordinateSystem kann be set via the Traits (see DefaultTraits)